JordanWalsh/JordanWalsh.github.io/_posts/2023-09-06-Dynamic-Groups-vs-Filters.md

 tags: [entra id, mdm]     # TAG names should always be lowercase
 ---

-# Dynamic Groups vs Filters - Which should I use?

 Depending on your use case, you may want to consider your usage of Dynamic Groups and Filters.